bitcoinhodler/glacier/docs/_docs/setup/create-boot-usb.md

     8. Wait a few minutes for the copying process to complete. iii.
 Verify the integrity of the SETUP 1 BOOT USB (i.e. no errors or malware
     1. On your desktop, right-click the corresponding USB drive icon in your dock and select Eject from the pop-up menu.
-    2. Remove the USB drive from the USB slot and immediately re-insert it.50
+    2. Remove the USB drive from the USB slot and immediately
+    <a href="#" class="popovers" data-toggle="popover" data-placement="top" title=""
+    data-content="
+    Technical details: In order to avoid detection, it’s conceivable that malware might wait until a USB drive is in the process of being ejected (and all integrity checks presumably completed) before infecting the USB.
+Ejecting and re-inserting the USB before  integrity checking is a simple workaround to defend against this.
+    ">re-insert it</a>.
     3. Wait 10 seconds for the operating system to recognize the USB.
     4. $ cd $HOME/Downloads51
     5.